quiltdata/quilt/docs/Advanced Features/Materialization.md

 The latter of these two differences is known as **materialization**, and it means that `push` creates **materialized packages**: packages which point solely to files located in an S3 bucket.

 A materialized package is stronger than a unmaterialized (or "local") package because S3 guarantees that individual object versions are never lost or destroyed (assuming object versioning is enabled).
-Furthermore, only materialized packages may be browsed in the online T4 catalog.
+Furthermore, only materialized packages may be browsed in the online Quilt catalog.

 ## Pushing unmaterialized packages